mnwhite/Life-Cycle-Prime-Time/content/life-cycle-prime-time.md

 So, for example, italic $\cNrm = \cLvl/\pLvl$ is the ratio of the (boldface) level of consumption to the level of permanent income $\pLvl$ (see @BufferStockTheory for the math).

 ## MNW: Critical issue!
 You *have not stated* the budget constraint, nor how asset returns work.
 First sentence of paragraph above does not have foundation.

+%% AS: \thicksim does not render in the pdf?

 Another way to make the problem easier to understand is to combine several of the multiplicative terms into portmanteau variables.
 Defining boldface $\pmb{\DiscFac}_{t+1}$ as